 GRITS II Telecommunications Services

-Originally set to expire on or before May 2020, GSA will extend the current telecommunications contracts until May 2023.
+First set to expire on or before May 2020, GSA will extend the current telecom contracts until May 2023.
 Agencies should focus on making solicitation awards by September 30, 2019 and other transition related timelines noted below.
 Read more about the EIS Transition from Assistant Commissioner Bill Zielinski.

 - September 30, 2019: Deadline for awarding EIS task orders.